 Arches National Park is a red-rock wonderland.
 You can explore much of the park and see many famous arches and rock formations via the paved scenic road.
 Some short accessible trails and viewpoints provide a closer view of the park.
 Longer trails lead to more arches and notable rock formations.

-U.S citizens or permanent residents with permanent disabilities qualify for the Interagency Access Pass, which provides free or discounted access to over 2,000 Federal recreation sites.
-More...
+US citizens or permanent residents with permanent disabilities qualify for the Interagency Access Pass, which provides free or discounted admission to over 2,000 federal recreation sites.

 Blind/Low Vision Accessibility

-Service animals are permitted everywhere at Arches.
+Service animals are welcome everywhere at Arches National Park.
 Owners are encouraged to identify their working service animal, such as with a vest.
 Identification is not required, but helps prevent unwarranted "dog on trail" complaints from other visitors.
 There are no plastic bags provided at trailheads for waste products, so please bring your own.

 Caution!
-The desert can be deadly for pets.
+The desert can be deadly for pets and service animals.
 Car temperatures rise quickly in the sun, even on cool days.
-Your pet can easily die of heat exhaustion.
-If you are leaving a pet in a car, crack the windows as much as possible and leave water to drink.
-We recommend you not leave pets in the car at all when the outside temperature exceeds 68 degrees, even with the windows cracked.
+Your animal can easily die of heat exhaustion.
+If you are leaving a service animal in a car, crack the windows as much as possible and leave water to drink.
+You can only get water at the visitor center or Devils Garden.
+We recommend you not leave service animals in the car at all when the outside temperature exceeds 68 degrees, even with the windows cracked.